Ahmed-Fayed/Face_Recognition_API/README.md

-# Face_Recognition_API
+# cat-dog-flask
-Face Recognition API using keras-facenet , flask and Python
+cat dog neural network implemented into website using flask

+to run:
+just clone or download
+open directory in cmd
+and type 'app.py'
+enjoy